Weekly Review Of Azerbaijan's Currency Market

 1.928775

-The official exchange rate of the manat against the Russian ruble increased by 0.0658 this week; however, the weighted average rose by 0.03521 manat and amounted to 2.14875 manat per ruble.
+The official exchange rate of the manat against the Russian ruble decreased by 0.0494 this week; however, the weighted average rose by 0.010825 manat and amounted to 2.159575 manat per ruble.

 |